dinhanhthi/dinhanhthi.com/_posts/2019-04-16-what-is-machine-learning.md

 ---
 layout: post
-title: "Fundamental concepts about Machine Learning & Data Science"
+title: "Fundamental concepts about Machine Learning"
-subtitle: Basic understanding about ML & DS
+subtitle: Basic understanding about Machine Learning
 description: "What if you're asked about ML and you have to describe it for an amateur/a professional person?"
 tags: [definition]
 categories: [machine learning]
 comment: 1
+math: 1
-date: 2019-04-21
+date: 2019-04-22
+writing: 1
 ---

 {% assign img-url = '/img/post/ML' %}